gcatabr1/project-lambda-rust/README.md

 ```

 ```
-# if you want to the tests
+# if you want to execute the tests
 > cargo run test
 ```